 Instructors taught them how to hold it; how to pass it from one hand to another; how to feint and parry; and how and where to strike.
 Ambidextrous, realistic training was everything.

-In case they entered a room swarming with Germans, they should never go for the fancy stuff: evade and fight another day.
-Captain America is a comic character.
+In case they entered a room swarmed with Germans, they should never go for the fancy stuff, rather evade and fight another day: Captain America is a comic character.

 Whatever the situation, however, going to the ground was their worst choice.
 Doing so would restrict their situational awareness, making them more vulnerable to other enemies, and limit their attacking force.

 The firearms regime had three principles: First, any movement must be natural and instinctive; second, a pistol is a weapon of attack, not self-defense; and last, always shoot your target twice to be sure.
-(This last principle the SAS had to relearn during their time in Iraq.
-One night, an SAS Squadron was raiding a target house, and the troopers were room-clearing when suddenly one of them was shot by what was thought to be an already dead jihadist.
-They never repeated their mistake.
-On subsequent missions, every trooper passing a ‘neutralized’ enemy would put a shot on him, resulting in peppered bodies, as troopers moved through a house.)
+(This last principle the SAS had to relearn during their time in Iraq: One night, an SAS Squadron was raiding a target house, and the troopers were room-clearing when suddenly one of them was shot by what was thought to be an already dead jihadist.
+They never repeated that mistake.
+On subsequent missions, every trooper passing a “neutralized” enemy would put a shot on him, resulting in peppered bodies as troopers moved through a house.)

 Hip-firing was discouraged (Col. Charlie Beckwith, Delta Force’s father, followed the same principle when forming his unit in the 70s).